microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-post-includeapplications.md

 doc_type: apiPageType
 ---

-# Add application to user flow
+# Add includeApplication (to a user flow)
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add (link) an application to an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) resource (user flow).
-This enables the authentication experience defined by the user flow to be enabled for the application.
-Note: an application can only be linked to one user flow.
+Add or link an application to an external identities self-service sign up user flow that's represented bby an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
+This enables the authentication experience that's defined by the user flow to be enabled for the application.
+An application can only be linked to one user flow.

 ## Permissions